centralnicgroup-public/rtldev-middleware-documentation/docs/tpp/whmcs/whmcs-tpp-registrar.md

 # TPP Wholesale Registrar Module

 A Registrar Module connects WHMCS to the Domain Registrar's System.
-This Documentation covers the internet.bs WHMCS Registrar Module maintained by CentralNic's 3rd-party Software Integrations Team.
+This Documentation covers the internet.bs WHMCS Registrar Module maintained by Team Internet's Middleware Team.

 NOTE: If you experience any issue when using this module, feel free to reach out to our [Support team](#contact-us).